 - Prices and performance of heads based on B18, B20B and B20E cores will vary.

 Our Volvo race heads are a significant step up from our street performance heads and our designed for on track competition on engines designed for high RPM and high compression.
 The vintage/historic race head includes features similar to the Type III Street Performance Head, but than adds larger ports, 1.4 inch triple valve springs good for 8,000 rpm, titanium retainers, 38 mm exhaust valves, with the head milled to provide a 13 - 1 CR.
 These are serious race heads not designed for street use.
 More than double the porting and flow test time goes into this head as compared to our Type II SP head.
 As with our street performance heads, B20F heads are the usual basis for our race heads.
 With our modifications they flow significantly better than any of the original Volvo R Sport performance and race heads.
 These heads are designed to work with our race cams and headers to produce reliable road race engines.
 Dyno results show well over 200 HP at the crank for a 2 liter engine and up to 250 HP for larger displacements.

 Techniques for significant head flow improvements were identified during the testing and development phase of our 2009 race program.
 These improvements have now been incorporated into the design of our current generation of B20 race heads.
 The result has been dyno tested power increases of from 20 to 30 HP, without other engine changes, as compared to our previous generation of race heads.
 On the track the degree of improvement becomes clear as soon as you open the throttle.
-Further improvements are in the works for 2010.
+Further improvements are continuously evaluated.